-University of Westminster courses available to study abroad students are described on the university website.
+University of Westminster courses available to study abroad students are described on their university website.

-- This link will take you to the Undergraduate Study Abroad Module Catalogue page.
+- Visit the Undergraduate Study Abroad Module Catalogue page.

 - Courses are listed by campus, by department, and then by semester.

-- Each document will list all courses available in a department.
+- Each document will list all courses available to study abroad students in a department.
 Each listing includes the course code, title, semester offered, level and number of credits.
 Course descriptions are at the end of the document.